PermutaTriangle/Permuta/README.md

 [(), (1), (1, 2), (2, 1), (1, 2, 3), (1, 3, 2), (3, 2, 1), (3, 1, 2), (4, 3, 2, 1), (4, 1, 3, 2)]
 ```

-And in the next section we see how to isolate those of a specific length.
+(BEWARE: Lexicographic order is not guaranteed at the moment!)

 ### The subset of a perm class where the perms are a specific length

-You can create a subset of perms in the perm class.
+You can define a subset of perms of a specific length in the perm class:

 ```python
 >>> perm_class_14 = perm_class.of_length(14)